 At the same time, in terms of environmental performance, highlights include:

 Material reuse – 300,000m3 material from dredging used for filling and surcharging requirements; with any excess material at the end of surcharging subsequently re-used on other PBPL development projects

 Capital dredging requirements eliminated by using existing marine infrastructure (swing basin and channel)

 800kW rooftop solar system provides shaded carparking for passengers, generating 1300MWh power annually and reducing building’s energy draw from the grid

 Electric Vehicle charging stations for public use

-Engagement and collaboration between the cruise industry, government, local residents, key stakeholders has been inherent to the project to ensure design meets operational needs.
+Engagement and collaboration with cruise industry, government, local residents and key stakeholders has been inherent to the project to ensure design meets operational needs.